The year of gifted quilts

 Most recently I had finished a Meadowland Quilt for one of my best friends.
 She’s been having a rough time at work this past year, unsure of her direction, and becoming quite anxious about it.
 I knew that at some point I wanted to make quilts for my closest friends, and this seemed like the best time to make one for her.
 It was gifted just this past weekend, and she was so surprised and excited to have received it.
 That feeling – THAT feeling – is the best.
 Giving someone a hand-made item and knowing that they appreciate the effort it took to make said item is priceless.
 She teared up, I teared up.
 It was wonderful and I know that quilt will be loved.
 Again, I didn’t take a good photo of this quilt before I gifted it, so please accept this photo from the October Ottawa Modern Quilt Guild meeting, binding not yet finished, and my “design choice” where I didn’t match the small squares to the geese, but whatever, we can’t all be perfect, right!?

 What’s the plan for next year?
 Tackling my stash and making one of the Plaid-ish quilts for myself is a priority – I’m feeling a bit jealous that I haven’t been able to keep any of my makes this year, but its been well worth it, and I feel it high time that I make a quilt for me!
-So I’ll start with the Plaid-ish quilt, and a quilt to give to my other best friend… and put some blocks together for a charity quilt… and my nephew is going away to college so…
+So I’ll start with a quilt to give to my other best friend… and put some blocks together for a charity quilt… and my nephew is going away to college so…